Facial paralysis occurs when a person is no longer able to move some or all of the muscles on one or both sides of the face.

 In people who are otherwise healthy, facial paralysis is often due to Bell palsy.
 This is a condition in which the facial nerve becomes inflamed.

-Stroke may cause facial paralysis.
+Stroke may cause facial paralysis that comes on rapidly.
 With a stroke, other muscles on one side of the body may also be involved.

 Facial paralysis that is due to a brain tumor usually develops slowly.
 Symptoms can include headaches, seizures, or hearing loss.